Is the College open for business?

 - For questions, you may contact the Financial Aid Office at 334-291-4914, via fax at 334-214-4839, or via email at email@example.com.

 - Please ensure that your name and student ID is clearly noted on each form.

 - Refunds and Disbursements.
-To check on disbursement, students should go to Pirate Web > Student Tab > Student Landing Page > Financial Aid Dashboard > Award > Current Academic Year (2021-2022) > Award Offer Tab.
+To check on disbursement, students should go to Pirate Web > Student Tab > Student Landing Page > Financial Aid Dashboard > Award Year (Select current award year from drop down menu) > Award Offer Tab.

 - If you are awaiting a loan disbursement, you can find your disbursement dates on your disclosure statement.

 - To access your disclosure statement, you will log on to https://studentaid.gov/ using your FSA ID.
 Click on your account, and select “View Your Documents.”
 Select “My Correspondence,” and you will be able to choose “Disclosure Statement.”
 Your Disclosure Statement will list the dates on the first page.
 Generally, you should receive your funds within 2-3 business days from the date listed.
 If you do not receive your funds, contact the financial aid office at 334-291-4914 or via email at firstname.lastname@example.org.

 How do I apply for admissions to the College?